So Many Opportunities

 Swenson College's Research Instrumentation Lab houses characterization instrumentation such as electron and confocal microscopes, and spectrometers that will advance your research projects.

 In addition there are more than 300 research, education, and outreach centers and institutes that encourage collaboration among disciplines and partner with other institutions and community programs.
-To highlight just a few of these centers that can support and expand your research program: the Minnesota Supercomputing Institute, the Center for Mass Spectrometry and Proteomics, the Minnesota Nano Center, the UMN Genomics Center, the Materials Research Science and Engineering Center, Center for Transportation Studies, and the Minnesota Robotics Institute.
+To highlight just a few of these centers that can support and expand your research program: the Minnesota Supercomputing Institute, the Center for Metabolomics and Proteomics (CMSP) Facility, the Minnesota Nano Center, the UMN Genomics Center, the Materials Research Science and Engineering Center, Center for Transportation Studies, and the Minnesota Robotics Institute.
 You can also partner with U-Spatial for geospatial technologies and tools.

 Teaching and Outreach

 The Swenson College of Science and Engineering has led efforts at UMD in active learning and inclusive pedagogy.
 For the next 5 years, our faculty will be participating in the Swenson Mobile Summer Institute on Scientific Teaching that will be led by teaching and learning leaders in our College.